-Prior to making a diagnosis, Dr. Reza Mobarak and Dr. Mitch Williams will ask you about your symptoms and medical history.
+Prior to making a diagnosis, Dr. Alan Robbins will ask you about your symptoms and medical history.
 Next, he will perform a physical exam of your foot by gently manipulating it into different positions.
 In some cases, additional testing or diagnostic imaging, such as a CT scan, MRI, or X-ray, may be required.

 Your individual treatment plan will depend upon the extent of your neuroma and can vary.
 Mild to moderate cases of neuroma can usually be treated with non-surgical treatments, while more severe cases may require surgical intervention.